Tencent/soter/README.md

 ### Release

 You can release all the resource when you do not use TENCENT SOTER again by calling release.
-It will abort on-doing tasks and remove support status.
+It will abort on-going tasks and remove support status.
 TENCENT SOTER will not occupy too much room actually.
 You can only do it when you confirm that you did not need to use it, like switch an account.

 ```java
 SoterWrapperApi.release();